NagaHarshita/JoshTalks/JoshTalks/README.md

 ## Youtube Videos - Backend Task

-### Installing necessary libraies and running the server
+### Installing necessary libraries and running the server

 - Create the virtual environment
 ```